 TEASIG Webinar series

-Speakers for further webinars in 2017 are being organised and if you would like to give a webinar presentation please contact us by e-mail at our normal address – firstname.lastname@example.org.
+Speakers for webinars in 2018 are being organised and if you would like to give a webinar presentation please contact us by e-mail at our normal address – firstname.lastname@example.org.

 The webinars are open to anyone.
 Details are always available on the TEASIG website.

 – – – – – – – – – – – – – – – – – – –

 2018 IATEFL Conference – TEASIG Pre-Conference Event

 The PCE will be on 9th April 2018 and registration is here https://conference.iatefl.org/

 Listening is often seen as the most difficult language skill for educators and learners to really understand.
 Assessment and testing of listening can prove even more of a challenge for those who need to understand exactly what skills we want to test and how to do it.
 These include understanding cognitive processing, sourcing appropriate materials (authentic or scripted), statistics, item writing, and more.
 The challenges are many and not easy for teachers to address for their students.
 In this 2-part PCE we will be attempting to take the lid of this mysterious world with the help of experts and practitioners in this domain.

 In the morning session, three keynote experts from the field of Listening – Rita Green, Sheila Thorn and John Field – will look at how cognitive processes work to help teachers get to grips with what learners are actually doing when listening, we will look at sourcing materials for learners – whether scripted or authentic for their real world objectives – and we will look into how large scale tests are written and what receptive skills they actually tap into to assess listening.
 Finally we will show in layman’s terms how statistical analysis is used to prove that listening assessment really does do the job it is supposed to, in helping give teachers a clearer picture of what their skills students are demonstrating.